Azure/autorest.typescript/docs/2021-ga-release-blog-post.md

 9. [Locks](https://www.npmjs.com/package/@azure/arm-locks)
 10. [Features](https://www.npmjs.com/package/@azure/arm-features)

-Each of these SDKs follows the new [Azure SDK guidelines](https://azure.github.io/azure-sdk/typescript_introduction.html).
-All these SDKs have been generated using the latest version of the new [Autorest Typescript SDK Generator](https://www.npmjs.com/package/@autorest/typescript).
-These libraries provide new authentication mechanisms, uses Promises, etc. We encourage you to try out the libraries and provide your feedback.
+These libraries follow the new [Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html) that were written to provide an improved and consistent development experience across Azure services.
+The [TypeScript & JavaScript specific guidelines](https://azure.github.io/azure-sdk/typescript_introduction.html) that are also followed ensure that these libraries have a natural and idiomatic feel to the JavaScript and TypeScript ecosystem.
+These libraries have been generated using the new [Autorest Typescript SDK Generator](https://www.npmjs.com/package/@autorest/typescript).
+They provide new authentication mechanisms, better paging and long running operations experience..
+We encourage you to try out the libraries and provide your feedback.

 ## Key concepts